AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootDataSourceBuilderC3P0Kickoff/README.md

 **[How To Configure C3P0 Via DataSourceBuilder](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDataSourceBuilderC3P0Kickoff)**

+**Note:** The best way to tune the connection pool parameters consist in using [Flexy Pool](https://github.com/vladmihalcea/flexy-pool) by Vlad Mihalcea.
+Via Flexy Pool you can find the optim settings that sustain high-performance of your connection pool.

 **Description:** This is a kickoff application that set up C3P0 via `DataSourceBuilder`.
 The `jdbcUrl` is set up for a MySQL database.
 For testing purpose the application uses an `ExecutorService` for simulating concurrent users.

 **Key points:**\